E. Allen Emerson has a longstanding interest in formal methods for

 Theorem given in 1975 at the University of Texas.

-Emerson has been recognized as co-inventor of model checking ,
+Emerson is the inventor of model checking ,

 an algorithmic method of verifying nominally finite-state concurrent programs,

 in a paper he wrote, but published jointly.
 [CE81].

 Such ongoing finite state programs correspond to the

 synchronization skeletons of many concurrent, distributed, or reactive